nodejs/node/doc/api/errors.md

 ### ERR_INVALID_RETURN_VALUE

 Thrown in case a function option does not return an expected value type on execution.
-For example when a function is expected to return a promise.
+For example, when a function is expected to return a promise.

 <a id="ERR_INVALID_SYNC_FORK_INPUT"></a>
 ### ERR_INVALID_SYNC_FORK_INPUT